Flood Warning System

 The Tampa Bay region, including the city of St. Petersburg, depends on the National Weather Service (NWS) in Ruskin, Florida for flood threat recognition.
 The NWS issues flood advisories for our area when expected rainfall may overflow drainage systems and cause isolation of structures due to the potential of ponding flood waters.
 Local radio and television stations routinely broadcast flood threat advisories issued by the NWS.
 Radio station 100.7 WMTX-FM is the primary Emergency Alert System station for the Tampa Bay Area.
 Flood warning information may also be broadcast on StPeteTV to support Pinellas County Emergency Operations if necessary.
 Find StPeteTV on Bright House Cable Channel 641, WOW!
 Cable Channel 15 or Verizon FiOS Channel 20.

-Please use the following forms when submitting them for a permit.
+Please use the following forms when submitting for a elevation or floodproofing permit.

 If you have any questions, please contact Noah Taylor at 727-893-7283 (forms not compatible with Firefox, if you receive a "please wait" message, click the download icon in the top right corner).